 What is RevMan Web?

-RevMan Web is a web-based platform for preparing and maintaining Cochrane Reviews.
-This browser-based version of RevMan will work across all platforms, be installation-free, and automatically updated.
+This web-based version of RevMan will work across all platforms, be installation-free, and automatically updated.
 Featuring an improved and modernised workspace and user interface, RevMan Web will offer a more intuitive and enjoyable user experience.

-RevMan Web is built on a completely new backend that is designed to let data flow easily within the systematic review ecosystem.
+RevMan Web is central to the new Cochrane Review Ecosystem that supports Cochrane’s core mission of producing high-quality systematic reviews.
 This is a strategic, long-term move by Cochrane to enable:

 - New analysis methods and content

-- Strong Integration with other systematic review production software, e.g. Covidence, GradePro, LinkedData, and CRS
+- Strong integration and data flow across other elements of systematic review production software such as Covidence, GradePro, LinkedData, and CRS

 - A modern, adaptive user interface